 One of the best things that you can do is learn more about Right Whales and share your knowledge.
 Get your friends and family interested.
 Send letters, postcards, or letters to politicians in your state.
 Ask your teachers and group leaders to get involved.
+Make copies of this guide and share them.

 If you are in a boat, remind the driver to go slow and look out for whales.
 Look out yourself too!
 See if you can see sprays from a whale's blow, or objects floating on the surface that may be whales!
-Remember to stay at last 500 yards away from Right Whales and never approach a mother and baby!
+Remember to stay at last 500 feet away from Right Whales and never approach a mother and baby!